Zjt866/GDS-Fake-News-Project/README.md

 ## To Do
 ***Deadline: 24-2-2025***

-(ca. 1 Page)
+***(ca. 1 Page)***

 In the first part of the project, you should work on retrieving, structuring, and cleaning data.

 You will be using a subset of the FakeNewsCorpus dataset in your project, which is available from Absalon.
-You can also find more information about the full datasetLinks to an external site. and find information about how the data is collected, the available fields, etc.
+You can also find more information about the [full dataset](https://github.com/several27/FakeNewsCorpus) and find information about how the data is collected, the available fields, etc.

 **Task 1**: Your first task is to retrieve a sample of the [FakeNewsCorpus](https://raw.githubusercontent.com/several27/FakeNewsCorpus/master/news_sample.csv) and structure, process, clean it.
 You should follow the methodology you developed in Exercise 1.
 When you have finished cleaning, you can start to process the text.
 [NLTK](https://www.nltk.org/) has built-in support for many common operations.
 Try the following: